Chapter 7 : Back to School

 "His name's Timmothy Krendle.
 Remember how I said I had a job this summer, interning at the Ministry?"

-We all nodded.
-Malin's father was some person of mid-importance in the British Ministry of Magic and had set his daughter up with an internship in the Department for the Regulation and Control of Magical Creatures.
+We nodded.
+Mel's father was some person of mid-importance in the British Ministry of Magic and had set his daughter up with an internship in the Department for the Regulation and Control of Magical Creatures.

-"Well excuse me, Kat.
+"Well excuse me, Kathryn.
 At least I have some morality and don't go throwing my cat around at every guy I pass in the hallway."

 "I do not 'throw my cat' around!"